Revision of two-temperature magnetically arrested flows onto a black hole: Models

 The grid refinement convergence test runs are integrated for $10,000$M assuming four grid resolutions listed in Table~\ref{tab:all}.
-Convergence runs are done for black hole spin $a_*=0$.
-Later in the paper we consider both prograde and retrograde fiducial models (also listed in Table~\ref{tab:all}) with the following spin values $a_*$=-0.9375,-0.5,0,0.5,0.9375.
-Prograde and zero spin models are evolved until $30,000$M, and retrograde models are evolved for a shorter times, only until $14,000$M. Fiducial models have grid resolutions ($N_r,N_\theta,N_\phi$)=(240,120,128) (for $a_*$=-0.5,0,0.5) and ($N_r,N_\theta,N_\phi$)=(266,120,128) (for $a_*$=-0.9375,0.9375).
+Convergence runs are performed for black hole spin $a_*=0$.
+Later in the paper, we consider both prograde and retrograde fiducial models (also listed in Table~\ref{tab:all}) with the following spin values: $a_*$=-0.9375, -0.5, 0, 0.5, 0.9375.
+The prograde and zero-spin models are evolved until $30,000$M, and the retrograde models are evolved for a shorter time, only until $14,000$M. In all our simulations, the accretion flows reach steady state within $r=20$M. Fiducial models have grid resolutions ($N_r,N_\theta,N_\phi$) = (240, 120, 128) (for $a_*$ = -0.5, 0, 0.5) and ($N_r,N_\theta,N_\phi$) = (266, 120, 128) (for $a_*$ = -0.9375, 0.9375).
 All models above are run with radiative modules of \texttt{ebhlight} turned off.
 We carry out one test run with radiative effects turned on.
-The parameters of the exploratory GRRMHD model are shown in Table~\ref{tab:all}.
+The parameters of the exploratory radiative GRMHD (GRRMHD) model are shown in Table~\ref{tab:all}.